Policy

 School hired bus

-A hire (or lease) arrangement between a bus supplier and the school so that the school acts as the bus operator (the school provides the bus service).
-For example, a school hires a bus so that the school can use the bus to transport students and the school provides the driver of the bus.
-The hired or leased bus is commonly garaged at the school.
+A hire (or lease) arrangement between a bus supplier and the school where the school provides the driver.
+For example, a school hires a bus so that the school can use the bus to transport students for an excursion and the school provides the driver of the bus.
+The hired or leased bus is commonly garaged at the school if hired over multiple days.

 School chartered bus